A Derivation of Intelligence from Guided Relation-Creation

 Proof

-A rock also exists in reality.
-A rock also enters new relations.
+A rock also exists in relation to reality.
 Wind can wear it down.
 Water can carry it.
 Gravity can pull it from a hill.
-Ice can crack it.
-Impact can break it.
+The rock enters new relations, but those relation-changes are imposed on it.

 Let: